Helpline 0808 800 3333 or contact us

-For disability information, call free
+For disability information call free

 0808 800 3333

 Anything else?
-Other ways to contact us.
+Other ways to contact us

-Children with special educational needs have learning difficulties or impairments that make it harder for them to learn, than most children the same age.
-They might need additional or different help from that given to other children the same age.
+Children with special educational needs have learning difficulties or impairments that make it harder for them to learn than most children the same age.

 Children with SEN might need additional help with a range of needs, such as: